microsoft/enhanced-monitoring-service/README.md

-How to install Enhanced Monitoring Service on Windows Server 2012 R2
+How to install the Enhanced Monitoring Service on Windows Server 2012 R2
 ======
 This tool provides enhanced data monitoring for virtual machines.
 It allows you to monitor the performance and resource status of the physical server from within the virtual machine.

-Prerequisites:
+Prerequisites
 ------
-This tool relies on [KVP data exchange](https://technet.microsoft.com/en-us/library/dn798297.aspx) channel to pass performance data from host to guest VM.
+This tool relies on [KVP data exchange chanel](https://technet.microsoft.com/en-us/library/dn798297.aspx) to pass performance data from host to guest VM.

-Installation:
+Installation
 ------
 1. Download the EnhancedMonitoring.msi package
 2. Run MSI to install the Enhanced Monitoring Service

 ![](doc/installer.png)

-Validate the installation:
+Validate the installation
 -----
 After the installation confirm that  the "Enhanced Monitoring Provider Service" service is visible in the services console, and that it is automatically started.

 ![](doc/service.png)

-Configuration:
+Configuration
 -----
-#### Configure Enhanced Monitoring Service on Host
+#### Configure Enhanced Monitoring Service on the Host
 The configuration file path is ```C:\ProgramData\Enhanced Monitoring\EnhancedMonitoringProviderConfig.xml```.
 You may modify the file to configure the Enhanced Monitoring Service.
 Any modification to the configuration file will only take effect after you restart the service.

 Example: You can turn on verbose logging for troubleshooting by changing the  "LogLevel" value to “Verbose” :